vinstic-myshell/myshell-doc-en/product-manual/product-update-log/may-update-log.md

 * BOT's individual page can now be shared.
 No matter what is being shared, chat records or BOT, the invitation link of the "sharer" will be included.
 * The workshop now supports searching and filtering by name and tag.
-* The reply speed of BOTs with voice messages has been greatly improved - the flow of TTS and text replies allows the BOT to reply while outputting, resulting in an explosive increase in the speed of long replies!
+* The reply speed of BOTs with voice messages has been greatly improved - the flow of TTS and text replies allows the BOT to output and reply at the same time, resulting in an explosive increase in the speed of long replies!
-* Markdown is now supported (some output styles may be incorrect, please adjust with us later!)
+* Markdown is now supported (although it may cause some output style errors, we will adjust it together in the future!)
 * The interface supports multiple languages: Chinese and English.
-Set it in the Setting in your personal center.
+You can set it in the Setting of your personal center.
 Currently, it does not affect the translation results, but it will be launched in the future.

 ### 20230517